Hasbro Logo

 As part of the RBA, Hasbro also is committed to the Responsible Labor Initiative (RLI) Commitment on Forced Labor re-iterating the requirement of ensuring voluntary work, treatment of workers free from discrimination and harsh or inhumane treatment, no worker fee policy and reimbursement to workers who have already paid fees, no holding of workers’ passports, etc.

-The Hasbro Conflict Minerals Policy includes our requirement that all third-party vendors who produce Hasbro products which contain conflict minerals (tin, tantalum, tungsten and gold) complete an annual survey and only use Responsible Mineral Initiative (RMI), or London Bullion Market Association (LBMA) certified smelters.
+The Hasbro Conflict Minerals Policy includes our requirement that all third-party suppliers who produce Hasbro products which contain conflict minerals (tin, tantalum, tungsten and gold) complete an annual survey and only use Responsible Mineral Initiative (RMI) or London Bullion Market Association (LBMA) certified smelters.

-The Hasbro Responsible Recruitment and Contract Labor Policy , developed and introduced to the supply chain in 2021, includes our requirements for the responsible recruitment, fair treatment and accountability of direct, contract and student workers in our supply chain involved in the production of Hasbro products, packaging, components and raw materials.
-The policy builds on our existing standards to further specify how our global supply chain partners should proactively ensure compliance, including labor agent selection, training and monitoring, as well as a requirement to notify Hasbro if they develop new relationships with labor agents or educational institutions and/or plan to contract foreign migrant labor.
+The Hasbro Responsible Recruitment and Contract Labor Policy includes our requirements for the responsible recruitment, fair treatment and accountability of direct, contract and student workers in our supply chain involved in the production of Hasbro products, packaging, components and raw materials.
+The Policy builds on our existing standards to further specify how our global supply chain partners should proactively ensure compliance, including labor agent selection, training and monitoring, as well as a requirement to notify Hasbro if they develop new relationships with labor agents or educational institutions and/or plan to contract foreign migrant labor.

 The risk of modern slavery and human trafficking within our own organization is substantially mitigated as a result of our strict policies and procedures which integrate human rights and ethical sourcing into factory selection and ongoing business operations.
 The greatest risk of modern slavery and human trafficking is in our supply chain as we do not manufacture in owned facilities.
-However, we also evaluate human rights risk outside of the supply chain.
-Our 2021 comprehensive human rights assessment of Logistics, Digital Gaming and Entertainment and Film business areas, conducted by Verité, resulted in plans this year to expand our monitoring efforts, including audits of our warehouses in high- risk countries for forced labor, and strengthen human rights contract language with logistics providers.
+However, we also evaluate human rights risk outside of our manufacturing supply chain.
+For example, in 2023, for locations outside of our manufacturing supply chain, we used a risk-based approach to segment our licensee factory supply chain and conducted audits in countries with multiple indicators of forced labor, such as Malaysia, Taiwan and Thailand.

 In order to identify and mitigate risk, we undertake regular due diligence and reviews which include:

 • Annual Supply Chain Risk Assessments: These assessments identify region-specific human rights and labor risks, including the use of labor agents and vulnerable worker populations, to help us prioritize monitoring efforts.
-We also review subcontractor locations, including component and material suppliers, to ensure no connection with global forced labor reports.
+We also review direct supplier and subcontractor locations, including component and material suppliers, to evaluate potential connections with global forced labor reports.

-• Factory selection: All proposed factories and subcontractors are required to complete an initial Hasbro Ethical Sourcing self-assessment (RBA Self-Assessment Questionnaire), which includes questions regarding the use of labor agents, and undergo an RBA Validated Assessment Program (VAP) audit ultimately receiving an acceptable audit score and rating.
-Factories must immediately remediate any identified Hasbro-defined Zero Tolerance and Critical issues as well as pass a legal background check prior to receiving Hasbro orders for production.
-The formalized performance assessment uses a color ratings system – green (factory is excellent), yellow (factory is fair: some remediation required) and red (factory is poor: significant remediation required), (see page 22 of the 2019-2020 Corporate Social Responsibility Update and chart below for more information).
-For example, following a 2019 RBA VAP audit of a proposed Malaysian packaging subcontractor, we rejected the factory for production based on violations related to worker fees and holding of passports along with an unwillingness to remediate.
+• Factory selection: All proposed factories and subcontractors are required to complete an initial Hasbro Ethical Sourcing self-assessment (RBA Self-Assessment Questionnaire), which includes questions regarding the use of labor agents, and undergo an RBA Validated Assessment Program (VAP) audit, ultimately receiving an acceptable audit score and rating as a pre-condition for manufacturing.
+Factories must immediately remediate any identified Hasbro-defined Zero Tolerance and Critical issues as well as pass a legal background check.
+The formalized performance assessment uses a color ratings system – green (factory is excellent), yellow (factory is fair: some remediation required) and red (factory is poor: significant remediation required) (see page 81 of the ESG Progress Report 2021-2022 and chart below for more information).

 Hasbro Ethical Sourcing Factory Rating System

 • Licensee factory due diligence: Licensees are subject to the same standards with regards to their respective supply chains; focusing on high and medium risk countries.
 In addition, factories in low-risk countries are required to submit a self-assessment questionnaire to help us determine whether the facility is at-risk for forced labor and a Hasbro Ethical sourcing audit will be required to further investigate and determine compliance as well as approval for Hasbro production.
-All of our 1,800 plus licensees are also required to conduct due diligence and report any risk of sourcing product (whole or in-part) utilizing forced labor.
+Our licensees are also required to conduct due diligence and report risk of sourcing product (whole or in-part) utilizing forced labor.
+Licensees are also required to ensure compliance throughout their supply chain, including raw materials, as well as traceability documentation related to the production, sales and transportation of the licensed product.

 We work with industry organizations, stakeholder groups, and other brands to evaluate and address human rights and labor risks including modern slavery, human trafficking and forced labor.
 Our RBA and RLI membership allow us to take advantage of tools to identify and address risk as well as share best practices with other members.

-Our Global Business Ethics Principles apply to all vendors and licensees manufacturing Hasbro and licensed products.
-Before beginning a relationship with Hasbro, vendors must sign onto our HGBEP requirements as a condition of their legal contract with Hasbro.
+Our Global Business Ethics Principles apply to all suppliers and licensees manufacturing Hasbro and licensed products.
+Before beginning a relationship with Hasbro, suppliers must sign onto our HGBEP requirements as a condition of their legal contract with Hasbro.

 To ensure that our factories uphold our HGBEP requirements, Hasbro requires unannounced audits with third-party auditors, as well as subsequent follow-up and verification visits.
-We assess all finished goods and subcontractor factories as well as conduct additional annual risk-based oversight audits at least 10% of high-risk factories annually.
-Hasbro also retains the unilateral right to terminate its relationship with a vendor, supplier or licensee facility in violation of the Global Business Ethics Principles.
+We assess finished goods and subcontractor factories as well as conduct additional risk-based oversight audits of at least 10% of high-risk factories annually.
+While Hasbro is committed to working collaboratively with suppliers to improve ESG performance and respect for workers’ rights, Hasbro also retains the unilateral right to terminate its relationship with a supplier or licensee facility in violation of the Global Business Ethics Principles.

-In addition, we conducted a supply chain Tier 2 mapping and assessment, including raw material suppliers and labor agents, to gain a deeper understanding of these suppliers and associated labor and human rights risks in 2021.
-As a follow-up to the assessment, we will conduct audits on a representative sample of these suppliers in order to identify and address violations as well as reassess risk for sub-tiers of the global supply chain.
+In addition, we conducted a supply chain Tier 2 & 3 mapping and assessment, including raw material suppliers and labor agents, to gain a deeper understanding of these suppliers and associated labor and human rights risks and conducted assessment of two (2) labor agents and one (1) subcontractor to identify and mitigate risks as well as understand their social needs.
+As a result of the mapping and assessments, we plan to conduct a workshop for Indian suppliers in 2024 regarding responsible recruitment, creating a culture of respect, and effective worker grievance systems.

 Our approach to managing supply chain risk is to establish and maintain long-term partners that share our values.
 We believe that ongoing engagement best positions us to understand issues on the ground, build strong relationships with factories, enhance transparency and collaborate to proactively address issues.
 We evaluate the effectiveness of our work through:

-• Compliance monitoring: We conduct unannounced RBA VAP factory audits on all our factories at least on an annual basis, as well as Hasbro oversight audits on at least 10% of all factories tracking all related audit findings and resolutions and engaging with factories to complete comprehensive corrective action plans to address all findings.
+• Compliance monitoring: We aim to conduct unannounced RBA VAP factory audits on all our factories at least on an annual basis, as well as Hasbro oversight audits on at least 10% of all factories, tracking related audit findings and resolutions and engaging with factories to complete comprehensive corrective action plans to address findings.
 Supplier actions have included termination of fees, such as health checks and PPE, paying back workers for fees collected and translating worker contracts into the worker’s native language.

-• Factory engagement on comprehensive corrective action plans on all identified issues including forced labor, starting with root cause analysis, required of all our supply chain.
+• Factory engagement on comprehensive corrective action plans for issues identified in audits, including indicators of forced labor, based on root cause analysis.

-• Responsible Recruitment and Contract Worker Policy (instituted in 2021) requires that business partners and manufacturers take ownership of compliance by implementing Responsible Recruitment policies and procedures to effectively manage labor agents and other third-parties, pro-actively identify and resolve forced labor violations and ensure effective remedy, such as immediate pay back of worker fees.
-In addition, the policy requires that manufacturers notify Hasbro of any new relationships with labor intermediaries or use of foreign migrant labor.
+• The Responsible Recruitment and Contract Worker Policy requires that business partners and manufacturers take ownership of compliance by implementing responsible recruitment policies and procedures to effectively manage labor agents and other third-parties, pro-actively identify and resolve forced labor violations and ensure effective remedy, such as immediate pay back of worker fees.
+In addition, the Policy requires that manufacturers notify Hasbro of any new relationships with labor intermediaries or use of foreign migrant labor.
+As part of our policy implementation, we engaged and guided all Asia factories (China, India, Japan and Vietnam) factories through the process of developing and finalizing responsible recruitment policies.

 • 24/7 Free-of-Charge Worker Hotline: Hasbro set-up a hotline for workers globally and translated into the language of the workers in each sourcing country, such as Mandarin and Spanish, to lodge grievances related to the HGBEP and required factories to post the hotline information in areas easily visible to the workers, such as canteens, dormitories and bathrooms.
 This hotline can be used 24/7 and is free of charge for all workers.
 As noted in our HGBEP, retaliation against workers of any kind is strictly prohibited.

-• Goal setting: We set goals for factory ethical sourcing comprehensive performance based on the 90 RBA audit indicators and severity of findings.
-Factory performance is reviewed with suppliers regularly as part of the overall business evaluation process and tied both to follow-up audits and business consequences/incentives.
+• Goal setting: We set goals for factory ethical sourcing comprehensive performance based on the RBA audit indicators and severity of findings.
+Factory performance is reviewed with suppliers regularly as part of the overall business evaluation process, in addition to price and quality, and tied to follow-up audits and to business consequences/incentives.

-• Internal training for our senior leaders in sourcing, quality, and procurement departments, including regular Quality, Ethical Sourcing and Security Council meetings in order to increase understanding of the HGBEP and RBA Code, red flag early detection of forced labor, as well as program updates.
-We also will roll-out new e-learning training sessions for employees in 2022.
+• Internal training for our employees in sourcing, quality, and procurement departments, including regular Quality, Ethical Sourcing and Security Council meetings in order to increase understanding of the HGBEP and RBA Code, red flag early detection of forced labor, as well as program updates.
+We recently required a new Forced Labor e-learning course developed by Verite for 100 key employees working in our global sourcing, logistics and security functions.

-• Regular vendor training and engagement sessions for finished goods and high-volume subcontractors in China, India and Vietnam.
+• Regular supplier training and engagement sessions for finished goods and high-volume subcontractors in China, India and Vietnam.

-• E-learning requirement that all finished good factories and high-volume subcontractors are required to complete the Hasbro Ethical Sourcing Academy, a 30-hour comprehensive on-line course on ethical sourcing which includes a test after each course to measure and ensure comprehension with 100% correct answers.
-In 2021, we added a more advanced course that factories are now required to complete as well.
+• E-learning requirement that all finished good factories and high-volume subcontractors are required to complete.
+The Hasbro Ethical Sourcing Academy is a 30-hour comprehensive on-line course on ethical sourcing which includes a test after each course to measure and ensure comprehension with 100% correct answers.

-• Annual expectations letter to direct suppliers, including updates on strengthened Forced Labor Code language, the prohibition to use North Korean labor and reinforcement of the Responsible Recruitment Policy.
+• Annual expectations letter to direct suppliers, including updates on strengthened Forced Labor Code language, the prohibition of North Korean labor, and reinforcement of the Responsible Recruitment Policy.

-In addition, we actively engage with industry organizations (RBA, RLI), regional meetings (U.S. government panel on CAATSA, Mekong Club), expert consultants (e.g. Verité and Elevate), and other brands to stay abreast of the latest developments, issues and regulations and collaborate where possible.
-The Vice President of Global Sustainability and Human Rights also has been an active participate on the RBA VAP Advisory Council.
+In addition, we actively engage with industry organizations (RBA, RLI), national and local government meetings (U.S. government panel on CAATSA, Mekong Club), expert consultants (e.g. Verité and Elevate), and other brands to stay abreast of the latest developments, issues and regulations and collaborate where possible.
+Our Global Ethical Sourcing team has also been an active participant on the RBA VAP Advisory Council.

-Responsibility for the implementation of this policy rests with our ESG and Purpose team led by the Chief Purpose Officer, who reports directly to the CEO, and managed by the Vice President of Global Sustainability and Human Rights.
-Oversight for these policies resides with the Nominating, Governance and Social Responsibility Committee of the Hasbro Board of Directors (“Governance Committee”), as well as with Hasbro’s executive Environmental, Social and Governance Committee.
-In addition, the ESG and Purpose team regularly reviews and updates this policy in close collaboration with the functional teams.
-The Governance Committee approved this statement on July 27, 2022.
+Responsibility for the implementation of this policy rests with our Global Development and Sourcing Operations organization led by the Managing Director, who reports directly to the Chief Supply Chain Officer, and oversees the Ethical Sourcing team.
+Oversight for this policy resides with the Nominating, Governance and Social Responsibility Committee of the Hasbro Board of Directors (“Governance Committee”).
+In addition, the Sourcing and ESG teams regularly review and update this policy in close collaboration with the functional teams.
+The Governance Committee approved this statement on May 15, 2024.

 Eradicating human trafficking requires strong action and collaboration from governments, business, international organizations, and civil society.
 Hasbro is committed to regularly reviewing and continuously improving our approach to human rights, including human trafficking and modern slavery, and strengthening our approach as needed, to align with emerging laws, regulations and Hasbro core values.